Ahoy, Swashbucklers!

 Digital Mutiny at Your Fingertips

 The circuit bending switches scattered across your deck represent a convergence of legendary audio pirates.
-Here we honor Reed Ghazala, who coined the term "circuit bending" after accidentally short-circuiting a toy in 1966, and CD Bitch, an anonymous hacker who specifically circuit-bent the anti-skip protection mechanisms in portable CD players.
+Here we honor Reed Ghazala, who coined the term "circuit bending" after accidentally short-circuiting a toy in 1966, and CD Bitch, an anonymous hacker who specifically circuit-bent the anti-skip protection mechanisms in portable CD players and Nicolas Collins who altered CD Players in the 80's.

 Switches 1–9 – Toggle secret navigational charts using our VCB (Virtual Circuit Bending) Technology.